INRIA/scikit-learn-mooc/slides/trees.md

 .header[MOOC Machine learning with scikit-learn]

-# Tree-based models
+# Decision Trees

-This lesson covers decision trees.

-These are models for both regression and classification.
+For regression and classification.

 <img src="../figures/scikit-learn-logo.svg">

 ???

 Decision tree are built as a set of rules for both classification and regression problems.